ncytimothy/Ripple/README.md

 # Ripple's Future
 Firebase Implementation
 - Firebase Realtime Messaging will be implemented in additon to the MFMessageComposeViewController so that users can stay within the app

+Contacts Suggestion
+- Import contacts and show suggested people to send gratitude messages to (MVP for now)